TV-Rename/tvrename/technical.md

 > \\Users\\\<username\>\\AppData\\Roaming\\TVRename\\TVRename\\2.1\\

-In either case the 2.1 directory contains the same set of files as follows: -
+In either case the 2.1 directory contains the same set of files.

+**If you wish to make a backup your TVRename setup a copy of this directory is all you need!**

+It contains: -

 **Layout.xml** - contains TVRename's window position and size as well as column widths.